Do you have a “big but”?

 I love partnerships.
 You see, when I first got into the real estate investing game, I wanted to buy properties, but I’d go to the bank and they’d basically laugh at me.

-Now here’s the key that’s going to change your life:
+Now, here’s the key that’s going to change your life: Pick two.

 That’s it.
 People often think they need all three.
 But in reality, you just need two.